GriefPrevention/GriefPrevention-Docs/index.md

 # GriefPrevention Documentation

 Welcome to the official documentation for the GriefPrevention Bukkit plugin.

-GriefPrevention is compatible with Purpur, Spigot, Paper, and any other implemention of the Bukkit API.

-Get started either by
-- Searching for what you want in the searchbar at the top, or
-- Selecting a topic of interest on the left
-  - or if on phone, by tapping the hamburger button (menu button) on the top right.
+This is where you can learn how to use and setup GriefPrevention for your Minecraft server!

 If any page is missing info, has typos, or is just plain wrong, feel free to fix it via the "Edit this page" link at the bottom of any page.
 You can also add new pages too.

----
+GriefPrevention is a Bukkit plugin, and therefore is compatible with the following Minecraft **server** modifications:
+- Purpur
+- Spigot
+- Paper
+- CraftBukkit
+- any other implemention of the Bukkit API.

+## Getting Started

+1. <a href="https://github.com/TechFortress/GriefPrevention/releases/latest" target="_blank">Download GriefPrevention.jar</a>
+1. Put the `GriefPrevention.jar` file in your server's `plugins` folder.
+1. Start (or restart) your server.

-# Additional Help+Support
+## Additional Help+Support

 If you wish to report a bug, please use the [Issue Tracker](https://github.com/TechFortress/GriefPrevention/issues)